ExistedGit/Dota2Cheat/README.md

 * Information:
   * Visible by Enemy — shows a Skyrim-inspired HIDDEN/DETECTED text and/or a particle under your hero
   * Roshan — saves his death time and approximates when he will spawn [WIP]
-  * Draw circles of custom radius(e. g. to see XP receiving range)
+  * Draw circles of custom radius around you hero(e. g. to see XP receiving range)
   * Highlights enemy sun strikes as if they were yours

 * Convars: